Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "tank"/"attack" - 1
 			// "survivor"/"hurt" - 2
 			"Fling Hit Mode"			"0"

-			// The force of the Mutant Tank's ability.
-			// Note: This setting determines how powerful the force is.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// Minimum: 0.1
-			// Maximum: 99999.0
-			"Fling Force"				"300.0"

 			// The distance between a survivor and the Mutant Tank needed to trigger the ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".